livingdocsIO/documentation/page-management/main.md

 - Elastic search (the delivery storage)
 - Frontend apps (the view layer)

 In theory a frontend app could work without a storage mechanism, i.e., a browser-only app.
-In practice, it makes a lot of sense though to use some kind of view layer storage such as a Symphony app or similar setups that can use caches and store some intermediate information.
+In practice, it makes a lot of sense though to use some kind of view layer storage such as a Symfony app or similar setups that can use caches and store some intermediate information.

 ### The Livingdocs layer